robertjdoig/telement/Pablo_Larenas_Report.md

 Considering overlapping a collision box as main interaction.
 The elevator movement was initially mad as a matinee actor, but due its lack of precision and customization as a blueprint, I changed the movement to a timeline applying a vector value to the Z axis.

 ![alt text](blueprint_screenshots/Pablo/Elevator_BP.png)
-*basic lever Blueprint*
+*basic elevator Blueprint*

 **BASIC SPIKES AND MOVING WALLS**

 I designed a basic BP before having a damage system.
 Just the movement to test the size and shape of the assets.
 Due this initial blueprint I could realize about the scale of those assets and their effect in game, being able to change them in an early stage.

   ![alt text](blueprint_screenshots/Pablo/Spikes_BP.png)
-*Blueprint for movin spikes used in early stages of the project*
+*Blueprint for moving spikes used on early stages of the project*

 **ROLLING BALL**